 B.6.
 Application of the monitoring methodology and description of the monitoring plan:

 A total sales record and project database are maintained continuously.
-For each project scenario a monitoring survey and usage survey is conducted annually while a leakage assessment is conducted every two years to update monitoring parameters over time.
+For each project scenario a monitoring survey and usage survey is conducted annually.

 For each baseline scenario and project scenario the BFT and PFT is updated every two years, respectively, except in cases of fixed baseline implying no need for a BFT.